CASE STUDY

 Solutions

-Weekly rehearsals brought incarcerated individuals and elderly chorus members together to create music collaboratively, culminating in concerts where inmates performed as featured vocalists backed by Young@Heart and their stellar 7-piece band.
+Weekly rehearsals at Northampton’s Hampshire County Jail and House of Corrections and Chicopee’s Western Massachusetts Regional Women's Correctional Center brought incarcerated individuals and elderly chorus members together to create music collaboratively, culminating in concerts where they performed as featured vocalists backed by Young@Heart and their stellar 7-piece band.

 Working weekly alongside Executive Director Bob Cilman and longtime band member Ken Maiuri, I brought extensive knowledge of hip-hop, R&B, and Latin music gained through years performing, releasing albums, and making beats.
-When I rhymed with inmates, rocked duets with them onstage, and discussed their musical influences, it wasn't an act.
-It was authentic exchange between people who shared musical language.
+When I freestyled with participants, rocked duets with them onstage, and discussed their musical influences, it wasn't an act.
+It was authentic connection between people who shared cultural language, life experience, and mutual respect.

 Trust across demographic divides requires cultural competency that can't be trained in a workshop.
 You either have a real relationship to the culture or you don't.
-Inmates knew the difference immediately.
+They knew the difference immediately.

-Over seven years, we coordinated more than a dozen prison concerts with professional production values that demonstrated respect: multi-camera shoots, publicly released music videos, a full sound system run by the chorus’ longtime engineer Dan Richardson, and multi-track recordings (two featured on Young@Heart's 2020 live album Miss You).
+Over five years, we coordinated 10 concerts through the program—six inside the prisons and four at Northampton's Academy of Music Theatre featuring furloughed and post-release participants—with professional production values that demonstrated respect: multi-camera shoots, publicly released music videos, a full sound system run by the chorus' longtime engineer Dan Richardson, and multi-track recordings (two featured on Young@Heart's 2020 live album Miss You).

-The message this sent: You're not charity cases—you're artists we take seriously enough to produce professionally and present publicly.
+The message this sent: You're artists we take seriously, to collaborate as equals, produce professionally and present publicly.

 And that commitment didn’t end at the gate.

-Through persistent relationship building—phone, email, social media, family members—I maintained connections with over 20 former inmates post-release.
+Through persistent relationship building—phone, email, social media, family members—I maintained connections with over 20 alumni post-release.
 Coordinated transportation.
 Facilitated continued participation in Young@Heart rehearsals and concerts.
 Provided VIP comp tickets for friends and family.
-Put their photos and bios in the program book.
+Put their photo and bio in the program book.
 Paid them for their time, talent, and treasure.
+These weren't just organizational connections—they were genuine personal relationships I built, fostered, and sustained.
+Alumni contacted me when they wanted to stay involved.

-At least six alumni—Philip Ragland, Kyonda Eaton, Anthony Rodriguez, Shrese Singletary, Dakota Fogg, and Cynthia Coons—performed as featured vocalists before packed crowds at the Academy of Music Theatre in Northampton.
+At least six alumni—Philip Ragland, Kyonda Eaton, Anthony Rodriguez, Shrese Singletary, Dakota Fogg, and Cynthia Coons—performed post-release as featured vocalists before paying audiences, earning multiple standing ovations.

 That doesn't happen through transactional programming.
-It happens when you treat people as valuable community members, not former inmates.
+It happens when you treat people as valuable community members, not define them by their past.

 Results

-Over a dozen formerly incarcerated people have rehearsed or performed with Young@Heart post-release—some for single shows, others returning periodically over years.
+Over a dozen alumni have rehearsed or performed with Young@Heart post-release—some for single shows, others returning periodically over years.

-In Fall 2014, I launched a Kickstarter to finance the project raising $30,000 from 500+ donors in one month.
-The campaign attracted The Janey Fund—Young@Heart's largest donor ever—which contributed $350K+ over 12 years and continues with $35,000 annually.
+In Fall 2014, I launched a Kickstarter to finance the project, raising $30,000 from 500+ donors in one month.
+This was my second campaign for Young@Heart—the first had financed their 2012 album Now.
+The 2014 campaign attracted The Janey Fund—Young@Heart's largest donor ever—which contributed $350K+ over 12 years and continues with $35,000 annually.
 I stewarded this relationship throughout.

 Combined with grants from Beveridge Foundation, Community Foundation of Western Massachusetts, Grace Jones Richardson Trust, and Davis Foundation, the program secured over $400,000 in sustained funding and attracted coverage from CNN Champions for Change and Huffington Post Japan, among others.

-The transferable lessons: A $30K Kickstarter unlocked $350K+ from the organization's largest donor ever—proof that crowdfunding attracts transformational philanthropy when stewarded strategically.
+The transferable lessons: Crowdfunding demonstrates community validation that attracts transformational philanthropy far beyond the initial raise.
 Cultural competency can't be faked.
 Production values communicate respect more powerfully than any mission statement.
 Sustained relationships require infrastructure—weekly presence for seven years wasn't luck, it was operational excellence and committed funding.
-True impact extends beyond programming—eight years of Cynthia attending rehearsals twice weekly since her 2017 release isn't a program outcome, it's family.
+True impact extends beyond programming—nine years of Cynthia attending rehearsals twice weekly since her 2017 release isn't a program outcome, it's family.

 This is strategy that flows.